The how-to manual for personalization on your website; benefits, challenges, and use-cases included.

 As you start formulating a strategy to initiate website personalization, it is important to think about the kind of visitor data you need to understand your prospects.
 Post which, you can use the power of machine learning and predictive analysis to figure out the right means and ways to deliver an experience your visitors expect.
 So, how to gather customer data?
 Let’s find out.

 One of the best ways to gather visitor data is to ask them for their basic information directly.
 You can do that by making them fill a form, fetch details when they subscribe to a service, register on your platform, or buy something for the first time.
-This way, you can gather as much information as you see necessary – their name, sex, phone number, email address, current location, work industry, designation, company name, and so forth.
+This way, you can gather as much information as you see necessary – their name, gender, phone number, email address, current location, work industry, designation, company name, and so forth.
 Such details can not only help you get in touch with your prospects quickly but also understand their background, and contextualize their journey accordingly.

 Most brands fuel their recommendation engines according to a customer’s journey on their platform.
 Noting their behavior not only gives you a clue about their interests, preferences and in-moment intent, but also serves as a smart way to ensure that you’re collecting enough data to create a complete picture of what’s essentially needed.
-Besides page views, can also track time spent by a customer on each page, their engagement with your site’s content, how far they’re scrolling, where they’re bouncing off, and so on.
+Besides page views, you can also track time spent by a customer on each page, their engagement with your site’s content, how far they’re scrolling, where they’re bouncing off, and so on.
 Meanwhile, you can also evaluate how a visitor is responding to your campaigns such as if they’re opening or clicking through your emails, dismissing or clicking through push notifications, and so forth.
 Every piece of information gathered is essential to upscale the process of website personalization.

 The next obvious places from where you fetch authentic and reliable data are website cookies and web beacons.
 These technologies allow site owners to track visitor browsing history on their site even if they’re currently not on the site.
 With cookies, you can analyze where your customers have been, what they’re looking for, and where they go after they’re done browsing through your platform.